- Elixir

 changeset(Admin) # Wrong lexical scope, an error will be raised!

-, which is being used to silence warning generated when none of imported functions/macros are used:
+There is also :warn option in Elixir import, which is being used to silence the warning generated when none of the imported functions/macros is used:

 import Admin, warn: false